andrewbranch/docs/modules/04_Reference.md

    const hello = _mod.__esModule ? _mod.default : _mod;
    ```

-The `__esModule` flag first appeared in Traceur, then in Babel and SystemJS shortly after.
-TypeScript added the `allowSyntheticDefaultImports` to allow the type checker to link default imports directly to the `exports`, rather than the `exports.default`, of any module types that lacked an `export default` declaration.
+The `__esModule` flag first appeared in Traceur, then in Babel, SystemJS, and Webpack shortly after.
+TypeScript added the `allowSyntheticDefaultImports` in 1.8 to allow the type checker to link default imports directly to the `exports`, rather than the `exports.default`, of any module types that lacked an `export default` declaration.
 The flag didn’t modify how imports or exports were emitted, but it allowed default imports to reflect how other transpilers would treat them.
 Namely, it allowed a default import to be used to resolve to “non-module entities,” where `import *` was an error:

 ```ts
 // Error: